Press enter to see results or esc to cancel.

 • 10 points if 5% to 25% of the firm’s PMETs have the same nationality as the job candidate

-• 20 points if less than 5% of the firm’s PMETs are the same nationality as the job applicant
+• 20 points if less than 5% of the firm’s PMETs are of the same nationality as the job applicant

-• 0 points if the firm’s share of local PMET positions is less than the 20th percentile
+• 0 points if the firm’s share of local PMET positions is less than the 20th percentile (80% or more firms in the area have more PMET positions)

-• 10 points if the firm’s share of local PMET positions is between the 20th and 50th percentile
+• 10 points if the firm’s share of local PMET positions is between the 20th and 50th percentile (50% of local firms have more PMET positions, but at least 20% of local firms have fewer PMET positions)

-• 20 points if the firm is at or above the 50th percentile for the amount of local PMET positions
+• 20 points if the firm is at or above the 50th percentile for the number of local PMET positions (at least 50% of local firms have fewer PMET positions)

 • 0 points if not partnering with the government initiatives

-• 10 points for partnering with the government on investment, innovation, internationalization, or transforming the workforce or company
+• 10 points for partnering with the government programs on investment, innovation, internationalization, or transforming the workforce or company

-Exemptions From COMPASS EP
+Exemptions from COMPASS

 Temporary jobs, exceptionally high-paying jobs, or certain employees transferring from one position to another within the same company are exempted from Singapore’s Complementarity Assessment Framework (COMPASS) requirements for an employment pass.